StefansAI/Yolov8_Rpi5_CoralUSB/README.md

 yolov8n_integer_quant_edgetpu.tflite
 ```
 So, you'll have to rename all exported files or make a copy to that name to compare both.
-I tried to follow this article and also installed the  <a href="https://github.com/DAVIDNYARKO123/edge-tpu-silva">edge_tpu_silva</a>-version in a python 3.9 venv for comparison.
+I tried to follow the Ultralytics article and in addition installed the  <a href="https://github.com/DAVIDNYARKO123/edge-tpu-silva">edge_tpu_silva</a>-version in a python 3.9 venv for comparison.
 Overall, both installation test results were the same and disappointing.
 There is a speed increase from *.pt models to *.tflite models through the optimization, but no difference between CPU and TPU execution.
 For 640 size the TPU execution even exceeded the CPU time.
 <br>
 |Image Size|Model|RPi5-CPU/TPU|RPi5-Execution|Jetson Nano Execution|
 |:--------:|----:|:----------:|:------------:|:-------------------:|